Female Stress Incontinence Specialist in North Jersey

 Dr. Ghomi has been at the forefront of minimally invasive surgery and has pioneered a number of procedures.
-He is WNY's leading expert in the field of stress urinary incontinence and provides comprehensive care for women experiencing symptoms of incontinence at his urogynecology office in Wayne, NJ.
+He is North Jersey's leading expert in the field of stress urinary incontinence and provides comprehensive care for women experiencing symptoms of incontinence.
+If you would like to discuss your case of stress incontinence at our urogynecology office in North Jersey, please call (862) 657-3150 or request an appointment through our secure online form.

 What is Urinary Incontinence?